KyleAMcKee/fractal/README.md

 <img src="screenshots/finalscore.png" width="350" />

 This program was made to explore fractals to the deepest level that the computer will allow (the limits of a double).
 Many fractals can be viewed at once, zooming and moving can occur at ant level, and many color schemes exist.
+Program is multi-threaded to make for a smoother zoom.

 ## Getting Started